-Clinically, each disaster or large-scale event differs from the next and responders must be ready to shift from one priority assignment to another.
-While many of these events are relatively straightforward and may be handled with local resources those events that affect large populations or populations of medically fragile patients, require more assets, support, and resources.
-Responders, both locally and at the state levels, must consider the recovery efforts to any event of significance and must begin acquiring resources that will be needed as quickly as possible.
-One mostly overlooked piece of recovery is Critical Incident Stress Management that allows responders to focus on their mental health and wellbeing after an incident has occurred.
-With continued, multi-level coordination efforts aimed at practice and patient care, local Incident Commanders may access state and federal assets.
-Finally, all disasters should include an After Action review process to identify opportunities for improving response to future events and providers should be offered stress management counseling.
+Every disaster or large-scale event differs from the next and responders must be prepared to shift priority and assignments.
+While many disasters are relatively straightforward and can be managed with local resources, situations that affect larger populations or groups of medically fragile patients, require more assets, support, and resources.
+Responders, both locally and at the state levels, must consider the recovery efforts for any event and begin acquiring resources that will be needed as quickly as possible.
+Critical Incident Stress Management is often overlooked and allows responders to focus on their mental health and wellbeing after an incident has occurred.
+With continued, multi-level coordination of efforts to support practice and patient care, local Incident Commanders will have access to needed state and federal assets.
+All disasters should include an After Action review process to identify opportunities for improving response to future events and all participants should be offered stress management counseling.

 |||Jensen J,Thompson S, The Incident Command System: a literature review.
 Disasters.
 2016 Jan [PubMed PMID: 26271932]|

 |||Acosta J,Howard S,Chandra A,Varda D,Sprong S,Uscher-Pines L, Contributions of Health Care Coalitions to Preparedness and Resilience: Perspectives From Hospital Preparedness Program and Health Care Preparedness Coalitions.
 Disaster medicine and public health preparedness.
 2015 Dec [PubMed PMID: 26545190]|